dates1967/simpleinvoices/si4win/ReadMe.txt

 ==Changes:==
-      * 1.6.1 - 12/1/2011
+      * 1.7.0- 12/X/2011
+               * Added: Print button to main menu
+               * Changed: Browser UI menus have been consolidated under the file menu
+               * Changed: Moved "<< Back" button from sub menu to main menu
+               * Added: New ini values for window/program titles, instead of having them embeded
+               * Added: New ini value for si version information instead of detecting it automaticly
+               * Removed: Unused PHP extention for connecting to MSSQL
+               * Changed: Split some primary functions into separate include files to make group editing tolerable
-		* Changed: Optimized this readme for google code wiki
+               * Changed: Optimized this readme for google code wiki (will be maintained on google code going forward)
                * Changed: Restructured Settings.ini for simplicity
-		* Changed: ToggleServer (previously "startstopserveroption") is disabled by default
+               * Changed: "ToggleServer" (previously "startstopserveroption") is disabled by default
                * Fixed: Window activation priority when opening program when alreading running
-		* Added: SQLServer option in settings.ini, use this to disable the built in sql server and use your own
+               * Added: "SQLServer" option in settings.ini, use this to disable the built in sql server and use your own
-		* Added: SQLAddress option in settings.ini, use this to specifiy the address of the sql server seperate from the web server
+               * Added: "SQLAddress" option in settings.ini, use this to specifiy the address of the sql server seperate from the web server
-		* Added: Custom GUI for GUI prompt
+               * Added: New Custom GUI for GUI prompt
                * Added: Option on GUI prompt screen to set the default start option
                * Fixed: Minor code optimations and adjustments

       * 1.6.0 - 9/18/2011
                * Changed: Updated Apache to 2.2.21
                * Changed: Updated MySQL to 5.5.16
                * Changed: Updated To PHP 5.2.17
                * Changed: Web root folder is now "www" instead of "si"
                * Fixed: Using default browser option forces tray icon to apear (had no way to exit program otherwise)
                * Fixed: About dialog not apearing
                * Fixed: MySQL safe shutdown procedure failing
                * Note: This release contains No binarys from a 3rd part, they are all direct from their respective projects.
 Also, no files are compressed (UPX)

       * 1.5.0 - 5/25/2011
                * Added: ini Option EnableTrayIcon
                * Added: Menu items previously used in the tray will no also apear in the 'help' menu
                * Changed: Tray Disable By Default
                * Changed: Renamed ini option "ShowPHPMyAdminTrayOption" to "ShowPHPMyAdminOption"
                * Changed: Renamed "ShowPHPMyAdminTrayOption" to "ShowPHPMyAdminOption"
                * Changed: Updated Simple Invoices to version 2011.1
                * Changed: Added note to si config.ini, noting that the default port for MySQL is 3306
                * Changed: Renamed apache and mysql server proccesses to start with "simpleinvoices_" making them easy to find in task manager
                * Changed: Start or Stop server is now always displayed as "Toggle Server" but prompts you with a confirmation of the action to be taken
                * Changed: Set password "1234" for mysql root user
                * Fixed: Simple Invoices version not showing in about dialog
                * Fixed: Default mysql port was set to 3306 instead of 3304 if settings.ini was missing
                * Fixed: Default bind address was set incorrectly if settings.ini was missing
                * Fixed: If bind address was blank (accept on all addresses) a false error would be displayed
                * Fixed: Typo in settings.ini - height value was being ignored because key was spelled "hight"
                * Note: Other minor tweaks and internal script adjustments

       * 1.4.1 - 9/17/2010
                * Added: XLM support for reports
                * Added: ReadMe.txt
                * Changed: Default MySQL port is now 3304 instead of 3306
                * Changed: Renamed the simpleinvoices folder to si to avoid confusion when following directions to unpack from zip
                * Note: This version contains the exact same "SimpleInvoices.exe" as the previous version, no changes were needed.

       * 1.4.0 - 8/?/2010
                * First offical release